Some people vilify prenuptial and postnuptial agreements because they see these plans as a precursor to divorce.

 Before signing either document, we recommend you discuss your objections with a family law attorney.
 We will review the document with you, listen to your concerns, answer your questions, and offer legal advice before you decide whether to sign the document.

-Prenuptial Agreements Do Not Include Child Support or Child Custody Issues.
+Colorado Prenuptial Agreements Do Not Include Child Support or Child Custody Issues

 If you and your spouse have children when you decide to dissolve your marriage, the court presiding over your divorce will handle child support and child custody matters.
 In Colorado, courts must consider the best interests of the children during a divorce, whether or not parents have prenuptial or postnuptial agreements in place.